 Choosing a Wisteria

 The fragrant wisterias are native to China, Japan and eastern United States.
-The three most commonly grown are Wisteria floribunda (Japanese wisteria), Wisteria sinensis (Chinese wisteria) and Wisteria brachybotrys (silky wisteria).
+The three most commonly grown are: Wisteria floribunda (Japanese Wisteria), Wisteria Sinensis (Chinese wisteria), Wisteria Brachybotrys (Silky Wisteria).

-Japanese wisteria (Wisteria floribunda) have the longest flower racemes of all the species and the flowers are sweetly scented.
+Wisteria floribunda, also known as Japanese wisteria, is a species of flowering plant in the family Fabaceae, native to Japan.
+This variety has the longest flower racemes of all the species and the flowers are sweetly scented.

 Chinese wisteria's blooms appear before its foliage in late spring to early summer, making a spectacular display in spring.